What is sexting?

 If a child sends a sexually explicit image of an adult to another child there is no sexual offence committed, however it may be appropriate to raise this with Social Services.

-While it is not a crime to send intimate images or videos of yourself privately to another person if you're both consenting adults, showing intimate images or videos, sending them to another person, uploading them to a website, or threatening to do this without consent could constitute a crime under the Miscommunications Act.
-This could also include or be categorised under offences like, Sextortion or Revenge Porn.
+While it is not a crime to send intimate images or videos of yourself privately to another person if you're both consenting adults, showing intimate images or videos, sending them to another person, uploading them to a website, or threatening to do this without consent is a crime.
+This could also include or be categorised under offences like, Sextortion or Disclosing Private Images.

 What are the consequences of sexting?